 Published on in Health Tip of the Week

 There’s a lot of information out there about COVID-19 and the risks it poses to your family.
 Scientists and public health officials are actively studying SARS-CoV-2 (the virus that causes COVID-19) and learning more every day.
 New information, however, can often raise new questions, and it can be easy to feel overwhelmed.
-We’ve triaged the latest updates on COVID-19 and kids to help you keep your family safe.
+We’ve triaged recent updates on COVID-19 and kids to help you keep your family safe.

 Are children less susceptible to COVID-19?